Marx Brothers: The Cocoanuts and Animal Crackers

 The success of I'll Say She Is attracted numerous producers eager to develop the Marx Brothers' next show.
 After being unable to come to an agreement with Florenz Ziegfeld, the brothers settled on Sam H. Harris, due to his association with composer Irving Berlin.
 Harris recruited George S. Kaufman, a member of the Algonquin Round Table, to write the show.
 Kaufman, who knew of the brothers' tendency to harass writers and ignore the script, reportedly exclaimed, "Are you crazy?
 Write a show for the Marx Brothers?
 I'd rather write a show for the Barbary apes!"
 Nevertheless, Kaufman signed on, believing that a show starring the Marx Brothers, with music by Berlin, was almost certainly going to be a hit.

 The Cocoanuts, penned by Kaufman, with music by Berlin, premiered in Boston in October 1925, and came to Broadway in December of that year.
-Unlike their previous show, which had been essentially a revue, The Cocoanuts featured a coherent narrative - albeit one frequently interrupted by the brothers' anarchic comedy.
-Set during the Florida land boom, the plot involved a hotel owner named Hammer (Groucho) trying to sell worthless real estate while navigating various romantic entanglements and theft schemes.
+Unlike their previous show, which had been a revue, The Cocoanuts featured a coherent narrative - albeit one frequently interrupted by the brothers' comedy.
+Set during the Florida land boom, the plot involved a hotel owner named Hammer (Groucho) trying to sell real estate, the theft of a valuable necklace, and a romance.
 The production showcased several now-classic Marx Brothers routines, including the "Why a Duck?" sequence, in which Groucho attempts to explain a map to Chico, leading to an increasingly absurd series of misunderstandings about the difference between "viaduct" and "why a duck."
 The critics were glowing, with Woollcott saying, "It need only be reported that The Cocoanuts is so funny it's positively weakening."
 The production ran for 276 performances on Broadway before touring.